 There is often coffee cropping throughout the year, main and mitaca (‘fly’) crops, as a result of microclimates, changing weather patterns and slope faces.
 Global warming has presented some areas of Colombia with opportunity and others with challenge.
-The commitment to quality has not been affected by the by the occurance of landslides and earthquakes in some of these coffee producing areas.
+The commitment to quality has not been affected by the occurance of landslides and earthquakes in these coffee producing areas.

 - Country – Colombia

 - Harvest – November – February, April – July

 - Varieties – Caturra, Typica, Colombia